 Ensuring the independence of the university auditor through his direct-unrestricted reporting to the committee chair and functional reporting to the university administration.

-Determining the impact to the university of audits of entities outside the scope of this committee (UT Foundation, UT Physicians, UT Insurance Captive, etc.).
+Determining the impact to the university of audits of entities outside the scope of this committee (, UT Physicians, UT Insurance Captive, etc.).

 Overseeing the implementation of the institution's policy on fraud and irregularity including notification to the committee of any action taken under that policy.